collectd/collectd/README.md

 When upgrading from previous version, please note:

 * collectd will be stopped and disabled on boot.
 You would have to start and reenable it (contributions welcome to make upgrade a bit smarter).
 * if you made any changes in /etc/collectd.conf the configuration file will not be overwritten.
-The default the configuration file will be then with the ending .rpmsave.
+The default configuration file will be then with the ending .rpmnew.
 Compare two configuration files and enable new plugins, if you wish.
 * if you wish to delete some recorded data types: stop collectd; go to /home/nemo/.local/share/collectd/Jolla and delete the sets; start collectd.